microsoft/PDP-Solver/README.md

 # Usage

-The SATYR solvers can be used in two main modes: (1) apply an already-trained model ot non-ML algorithm to test data, and (2) train/test new models.
+The SATYR solvers can be used in two main modes: (1) apply an already-trained model or non-ML algorithm to test data, and (2) train/test new models.

 ## Running a (Trained) SATYR Solver